swseighman/Installing-GraalVM-Enterprise-Edition/README.md

     - GraalVM LLVM Toolchain module (Version 21.2.0)
     - Oracle GraalVM Enterprise Edition Python for JDK11 (Version 21.2.0)
     - Oracle GraalVM Enterprise Edition Ruby for JDK11 (Version 21.2.0)
 3. Install the downloaded GraalVM EE core.
 This is a `tar.gz` file.
 You will need to extract it to a location that works for you and that will then become the root of your install.
-For example: `~/bin/graal/graalvm-ee-java11-21.2.0`
+For example: `/opt/graalvm-ee-java11-21.2.0`
 4. Update your environment in order to add a `GRAALVM_HOME` and add this to the path.
 You can do this by updating your shell startup script in `~/.bash_rc` or `~/.zshrc`:

     ~~~ {.bash}
     # Using the JDK11 version.
-    export GRAALVM_HOME=~/bin/graal/graalvm-ee-java11-21.2.0
+    export GRAALVM_HOME=/opt/graalvm-ee-java11-21.2.0
     export JAVA_HOME="${GRAALVM_HOME}"
-    # Add the bin dir of GraalVM to your path, so you will be able to reference the exes
+    # Add the bin dir of GraalVM to your path
     export PATH="${GRAALVM_HOME}/bin:$PATH"
     ~~~

 #### Installing on Mac

-If you install on MacOS, a number of the details will vary from the general Linux approach.
+If you install on MacOS, a number of the details vary from the general Linux approach.
 See full instructions [here](https://docs.oracle.com/en/graalvm/enterprise/21/docs/getting-started/installation-macos/).

 First, if you direct `GRAALVM_HOME` to `/Library/Java/JavaVirtualMachines/`, MacOS picks the JDK as default-jdk (as long it’s the newest JDK in the directory).
 You may not want this outcome.

 Secondly, the path that the core GraalVM extracts differs from that of Linux.
-For Mac, it adds a few sub-directories and the directory that will be used as your `GRAALVM_HOME` will be relative to the directory that you extracted to:
+For Mac, it adds a few sub-directories and the directory that will be used as your `GRAALVM_HOME` will be relative to the directory where you extracted:

     <install-dir>/graalvm-ee-java11-21.2.0/Contents/Home